neuml/cord19q/tasks/vaccines.md

 # Methods evaluating potential complication of Antibody-Dependent Enhancement (ADE) in vaccine recipients.

+#### Highlights<br/>
+- It has been reported that the high levels of neutralizing antibodies have a protective 107 effect on SARS-CoV infection, but the low neutralizing antibody are more susceptible 108 to enhance the SARS-CoV infection and trigger antibody-dependent enhancement 109 (ADE) effect 6 .<br/>
+- Most importantly, RBD-based vaccine could induce neutralizing antibody responses and protection against SARS-CoV infection in the immunized animals, while it did not elicit ADE or other harmful immune responses, unlike the virusinactivated vaccines or full-length S protein-based vaccines as discussed above.<br/>
+- Although subunit vaccines based on the full-length S protein may elicit potent immune responses and/or protection, studies have found that antibodies induced by some of these vaccines mediate enhancement of viral infection in vitro, as in the case of SARS-CoV (Kam et al., 2007; Jaume et al., 2012) , raising safety concerns for the development of full-length S protein-based subunit vaccines against SARS-CoV and MERS-CoV.<br/>
+- Similarly, some viral-vectored vaccines can elicit specific antibody and cellular immune responses with neutralizing activity and protection, but they might also induce anti-vector immunity or present preexisting immunity, causing some harmful immune responses.<br/>
+- Moreover, a subunit vaccine (triSpike) based on a full-length S protein trimer induced specific serum and mucosal antibody responses and efficient neutralizing antibodies against SARS-CoV infection (Kam et al., 2007) .<br/>

+#### Articles<br/>
 [Subunit Vaccines Against Emerging Pathogenic Human Coronaviruses](https://doi.org/10.3389/fmicb.2020.00298)<br/>
 by Du, Ning Wang; Jian, Shang; Shibo, Jiang; Lanying<br/>
 *Frontiers in Microbiology - 2020*<br/>